-Fleeing Myanmar policemen defy army order to kill protesters
+Fleeing Myanmar police: We defied orders to kill protesters

 Myanmar has been ruled by the military for most of its history since gaining independence from Britain in 1948.
 A gradual move toward democracy in the past decade allowed Aung San Suu Kyi to lead a civilian government beginning in 2016, although the country’s generals retained substantial power under a military-drafted constitution.

 Her party won last November’s election by a landslide, but the military stepped in before Parliament was to convene on Feb.
-1, detained Suu Kyi and other government officials and instituted a one-year state of emergency.
-It contends the vote was tainted by fraud and plans to reinvestigate those allegations before a new election is held.
+1, detained Suu Kyi and other government officials and instituted a state of emergency, alleging the vote was tainted by fraud.

-Reports on Friday said authorities in Myanmar have arrested a spokesman for ousted leader Aung San Suu Kyi’s political party as they intensified efforts to choke off the spread of information about growing protests against last month’s military takeover.
-Despite a crackdown that has killed more than 200 demonstrators so far, protesters are back in the streets Friday morning in several cities and towns.
+Verified tallies show more than 200 people have been killed by security forces in Myanmar since the coup.
+They have used live fire and rubber bullets against protesters and some detainees have died in custody.